yiadotm/Computer-Systems-Design/asgn1/README.md

 i cant use any get functions, like getchar
 how do i write out to stdout in c using the open function
 how do i write a file to stdout in c without fopen and only the open or write function
+how do i use the write function to write a string to a file in c